MOSES * EGYPT * SPAETH

 Freud and Moses

-Regarding Hans Baron Anckarstjerna's comments, 8th May, 2006 (to Jens Joergensen's review of 3rd May, 2006, on Ove von Spaeth's book, "Prophet and Unknown Genius") - in the Internet newspaper Flix.dk: http://flix.dk/modules.php?name=News&file=article&sid=3553
+Regarding Hans Baron Anckarstjerna's comments, 8th May, 2006 (to Jens Joergensen's review of 3rd May, 2006, on Ove von Spaeth's book, "Prophet and Unknown Genius") - in the Internet newspaper Flix.dk: http://www.moses-egypt.net/book5/moses5-reviews-1part_en.asp

 As a matter of current interest Freud is being mentioned in the Hans Baron Anckarstjerna's comment (8th May 2006).
 Freud's medical training and his strong interest in biology and especially in neurology became his approach to research on consciousness.
-However, Freud and his fellow researchers also included psychology and anthropology; Freud for instance was extremely well informed about Egyptology, and he owned a very fine collection of Ushapti figures ('after-death-servants', accessories in Egyptian graves) - and his influence on culture science was indisputable.
+However, Freud and his fellow researchers also included psychology and anthropology; Freud for instance was extremely well informed about Egyptology, and he owned a very fine collection of ushapti figures ('after-death-servants', accessories in Egyptian graves) - and his influence on culture science was indisputable.

-Mr. Victor Andreasen, the gifted and shrewd Writer and former Editor-in-Chief at the Ekstra-Bladet (leading Danish daily tabloid) - and known for his knowledge and great interest in history - was very enthusiastic about the first volume of the series.
-The positive and yet not entirely surrendering description of Freud's sometimes less historically consistent interpretation of Moses, made Victor Andreasen stop a completion of his review.
-He sent a private, 16-page letter about the book and the problem.
-I understood that I had entered a dangerous minefield by not being sufficiently conscious of the fact that by certain circles Freud, the Atheist, was almost cultic worshipped like a god - nothing was allowed to be said here, if it could be interpreted as the slightest disapproval.
+The gifted and shrewd writer and former Secretary to the Danish Prime Minister and later the Editor-in-chief at Ekstra-Bladet (leading Danish daily tabloid), Victor Andreasen (1920-2000), was a graduate in political science and economics, and especially known for his knowledge and great interest in history, - he requested the the first volume of my book-series on Moses and was very enthusiastic about it.
+The book's positive and yet not entirely surrendering description of Freud's sometimes less historically consistent interpretation of Moses, made Victor Andreasen stop the completion of his review.
+He presented me with a private, 16-page letter about the book and the problem.
+I understood that I had entered a dangerous minefield by not being sufficiently conscious of the fact that by certain circles the atheist Freud himself was close to being cultically worshipped almost like a god - nothing was allowed to be said here if it could be interpreted as the slightest disapproval.

-Many years ago when I began my research on the historical Moses, I only knew very little about Freud's ideas about Moses - however, through my own investigations also I ended up with some of the same results as by Freud.
-Even about the title of my book-series, "Assassinating Moses", it was to be observed that already Freud had used the similar expression, although not for quite the same purpose (Here, Freud had his theory about an archaic murdering-of-the-father).
 Based on the knowledge of that time, Freud arrived to his interesting conclusions about Moses.
 Freud was very logical and penetrating in his argumentation - in particular in his endeavours to present Moses as an Egyptian prince.
-More than 60 years later I was able to make use of many more sources from many more research areas (not least the first more precise Moses dating by which I even used means of astronomy) - this alone may lead to decisive difference and the further progress.
+More than 60 years later I was able to make use of many more sources from many more research areas (not least the first more precise dating of Moses with the help of astronomy) - this alone may lead to decisive difference and the further progress.

-Like Freud himself said, "It is a misunderstanding that science is only decisive, provable findings, and it is unfair to demand it to be so.
-This is a demand only expressed by those who pursue some kind of authority and a demand for having the religion's catechism replaced by something else, even with a scientific one.
-Science ... is constituted mainly by statements which is has developed into different degrees of probability".
+As Freud himself (although he sometimes wanted to protect his research with dogma) said so brilliantly: "...
+It is a misunderstanding that science is only decisive, provable findings, and it is unfair to demand it to be so.
+This is a demand only expressed by those who wish to follow some kind of authority and a demand for replacing a religion's catechism by something else, even by a scientific one.
+Science ... consists mainly of statements which it has developed into various degrees of probability. ..."

 Ove von Spaeth, Researcher and Writer (www.moses-egypt.net) - sent to the Internet-newspaper Netavisen Flix.dk, cf